mikifus/padland/README.md

 Padland is a tool to manage, share, remember and read collaborative documents based on the Etherpad technology in Android.

 ## Current version
-0.1
+0.2

 ## Changelog
+v0.2
+- Added a view with pad data
+- The "last used date" parameter is updated correctly

+v0.1
-- v0.1 - Added multiple-server support
+- Added multiple-server support
-- v0.1 - Just commit
+- Just commit

 ## Technology
 Etherpad depends on: